w3f/polkadot-wiki/docs/general/glossary.md

 The previous name for the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
 [Host](#polkadot-host).

+## Paseo

+The [testnet](#testnet) is set aside for testing the Polkadot Relay Chain.
+The Paseo testnet is an exact copy of Polkadot, and it is maintained by the community.

 ## Preimage

 The on-chain proposals do not require the entire image of extrinsics and data (for instance the WASM